SMDSoftware/RaspPiSlideShowManager/README.md

 ✅ Lightweight & Fast – Runs smoothly even on older Pi 3 and Raspberry Pi Zero W 2.

-✅ Easy Web-Based Management – Configure slideshow speed, transitions, and image scheduling through an intuitive web interface.
+✅ Easy Web-Based Management – Configure slideshow speed, transitions, display optional weather and time, change hostname, and image scheduling through an intuitive tabbed boostrap web interface.

 ✅ Headless Operation – No keyboard, mouse, or monitor required—just power it on and manage everything remotely.

 ✅ Scalable Deployment – Set up multiple Raspberry Pi units, each configured independently through its own web interface.

 ✅ Performance Optimization – Prevents oversized images from slowing down playback.

 We use this at a hospital for employee recognition, upcoming events, and training classes on older pi 3b+ boards.
 It’s great for offices, retail stores, restaurants, trade shows, and home digital photo frames.